ed-pilots-network/backend/readme.md

 ## Data flow
 The EDPN Backend project, follow the following data flow:

-1. The `eddn-message-listener` project to consumes the EDDN message stream and store it in a Kafka
+1. The `message-listener` project to consumes the EDDN message stream and store it in a Kafka
 2. The message processor projects consume and process the data from the Kafka stream and store it in a Postgres database
 3. The REST APIs access the Postgres database to serve the data